 Muhanad Mohamed, M.B.B.S.

-Most people who get COVID-19 or flu can treat themselves at home, and they often don't need to see a health care provider.
+Most people who get COVID-19 or flu can treat themselves at home and often don't need to see a health care provider.

-You also can be infected with COVID-19 and flu at the same time, or another respiratory illness, which is why you can be tested for COVID-19, flu, respiratory syncytial virus and group A streptococcus (strep throat) during one appointment at Mayo Clinic Health System.
+You also can be infected with COVID-19 and another respiratory illness at the same time, which is why you can be tested for more than one illness during one appointment at Mayo Clinic Health System.

-Common signs and symptoms for both COVID-19 and flu include:
+Common signs and symptoms for COVID-19 and flu include:

 - Muscle aches